ngromeconf/ngrome-website/src/content/agenda.md

           - slug: talk-2
             type: Talk 2
             duration: 30
+            track: Main Stage
             title: 'Angular v20 on the server - SSR SSG ISR PR CSR'
             description: Join Michael for a deep dive into Angular’s game-changing server-side capabilities.
 Discover how SSR, SSG, ISR, and CSR integrate seamlessly with Angular’s new hydration features—highlighted by ngSkipHydration—to deliver unreached performance and a streamlined loading experience.
 Learn to configure and optimize your setup for the most advanced server-side rendering in the industry.
 Get a deep dive into all the latest features and understand your benefits.
 Let’s dive deep together.
             speakers:
                 - slug: michael-hladky
+          - slug: talk-2
+            type: Talk 2
+            duration: 30
+            track: Community Track
+            title: 'Secure Angular Applications: Best Practices for Web Security'
+            description: The growing complexity of web applications and the constantly evolving threats make web security a critical component of modern software development.
+Security in Angular applications is essential, yet often neglected.
+In this talk, you will learn along with Google Developer Expert Martina Kraus how to recognize common security risks and protect your applications against a variety of attack vectors.
+This is all fed with a multitude of practical examples, including the integration of security testing into the development process.
+Ideal for developers and security enthusiasts who want to take their Angular apps to the next level of security.
+            speakers:
+                - slug: martina-kraus
           - slug: talk-4
             type: Talk 4
             duration: 30